 Author: Rosalind Creasy

 What I like: Rosalind gives the reader an encyclopedia of flowers that are edible.
-Pictures are crisp and easily identify a flower accompanied by: how to grow and how to prepare sections.
+Pictures are crisp and help to easily identify a flower accompanied by how to grow and how to prepare sections.
 She then provides us with photographs and recipes that are simply elegant.
 She rounds out her book with appendixes on planting and maintenance, pest and disease control.
-She has suggestions for non toxic management if pests show up.
-Lastly she has well organized section on seed sources.
+She has suggestions for nontoxic management if pests show up.
+Lastly, she has a well-organized section on seed sources.

 I recently spoke to a library about the benefits of herb teas.
 The dried flowers contained in the herb blends were a hit.
-It was surprising to me how many lovers of flowers have no idea that many common plants are edible.
+Folks who love to garden often have no idea that many common plants are edible.
 And that some of these flowers and plants contribute nourishment.
-Nourishment, provided from a variety of plant constituents, such as vitamin A, B, C and calcium, supports our biology.
+Nourishment, provided from a variety of plant constituents, such as vitamins A, B, C, and calcium, all support our biology.

 For those of you who are curious about edible flowers I highly recommend this book.

 Description: Our immune system is a complex system consisting of several organs that are interconnected and interdependent upon each other and our whole body.
 My guest this week, Dr. Ashley Burkman, comes to us from the field of Naturopathy, a licensed physician discipline valid in several states in the USA.
 She gives her perspective and expertise on strengthening the immune system especially important as we head into the holidays.
 She offers a great paleo-based recipe that helps us decrease refined sugars yet satisfies our sweet tooth.
 Join us for the naturopath point of view that is holistically based.